aegersz/Detoxing/Phenethylamines/MA_Taper_Interim_Stack.md

 **Why ?**: *Because I have no legal (or otherwise) access to Bupropion/Zyban*

 **Title**: *Interim Stack for Methamphetamine Taper (Pre-Bupropion Phase)*

 **Author**: Andrew Egerszegi

-**Use Case**: Supporting neurochemical stability and resilience while tapering off Methamphet7amine slowly, prior to initiating Bupropion.
+**Use Case**: Supporting neurochemical stability and resilience while tapering off Methamphetamine slowly, prior to initiating Bupropion.

 ---